arenaxr/arena-docs/content/python/attributes.md

 ```

 ## GotoUrl
 Goes to a url on click.
-Note: click-listener must be True for this to work:
 ```python
 goto_url=GotoUrl(dest, on, url)
 ```
+{% include alert type="warning" title="Warning" content="click-listener must be True for this to work!" %}

 ## Impulse
 An impulse can be added by: